How Far Back Can the IRS Go for Unfiled Taxes?

 What Is the IRS Statute of Limitations on Unfiled Tax Returns?

 There is an unlimited statute of limitations on unfiled tax returns.
-This means that regardless of how long it’s been since you missed filing a return, the IRS can look at that tax period and take action.
+This means, regardless of how long it’s been since you missed filing a return, the IRS can look at that tax period and take action.
 For most other IRS actions, the agency has a very specific amount of time that they can take action.

 Other IRS Statute of Limitations